zio/zio-dynamodb/docs/reference/crud/batch.md

 top before you know if it actually succeeded.
 Worth calling out explicitly once, here, rather than a surprise the first time it comes up.

-## Why no High-Level batch or transaction API
+## Batch and the High-Level API

-There's no schema-derived `batch`/`batchGet` in `DdbExprApi`/`dsl` — batch stays Low-Level only.
-Once a batch call can come back `Incomplete`, the caller has to decide what to do about the leftover keys/items, and that decision is genuinely use-case specific: retry immediately, retry with backoff, drop and log, surface to the user, feed into a dead-letter queue.
-Baking one of those choices into a High-Level wrapper would mean picking a policy on the library's behalf for a case where "it depends" is the honest answer.
+There's no schema-derived `batch`/`batchGet` in `DdbExprApi`/`dsl` — batch is Low-Level only.

-The building blocks — `batchGetItem`/`batchWriteItem`, `RetryPolicy`, `Batch.GetResult`/
+`batchGetItem`/`batchWriteItem`, `RetryPolicy`, and `Batch.GetResult`/`Batch.WriteResult` are
-`Batch.WriteResult` — are all there to build whatever policy fits.
+the building blocks for whatever you need on top.
 See [`ZIOStreamingUtils.batchGetItems`](../examples.md) in the `examples` module for a worked
 example: batching a stream of keys, running each batch with a retry policy, and turning `Incomplete`/`Failed` into log output rather than a fatal error.

-The same reasoning covers **transactions**. `transactWriteItems` is all-or-nothing (no partial-failure shape to model) and `transactGetItems` returns a positional `Chunk[Option[Item]]` spanning tables — a schema-typed wrapper would have to pick a result shape (grouped? tuple? per-position?) for a call whose point is heterogeneity.
-Build both from the Low-Level constructors.

-To type the raw `Item`s that come back — from a `Batch.GetResult` or a `transactGetItems` chunk — call `Table#decode` / `Table#encode` on the same `Table` value you use for High-Level `get`/`put`.
+To type the raw `Item`s that come back from a `Batch.GetResult`, call `Table#decode` / `Table#encode` on the same `Table` value you use for High-Level `get`/`put`.
 That reuses the table's configured, cached codec, so the hand-rolled path stays consistent with the rest of your High-Level code instead of re-deriving a codec by hand.